conor-or/sc-challenge/README.md

 ![](index.png)
 _Examples rendered with HST resolution, PSF, and noise.
 Ticks are 2 arcsec_

-* 10 systems with substructure drawn from different mass functions.
+* Two mass functions, A and B (one cold one warm), with the same 10 systems for both.
 * Files contain the lensed source emission only, no PSF and no noise, units are Wm<sup>-2</sup>arcsec<sup>-2</sup>
 * Pixel scale is 0.01 arcsec